Iren-b/Pulse/README.md

-This site was created based on the lessons from https://beonmax.com and published at https://iren-b.github.io/Pulse/ .
+This site was published at https://iren-b.github.io/Pulse/ .